L8yton/Staff/README.md

 ---

-Love From the Dev Tea, <3
+Love From the Dev Team <3